 Remember to label your formulas with all herbs used, the date of formulation and expiration date (if applicable).
 I like giving my formulas names, like “Dreaming Blend” or “Femme Power Potion”.
 You know – have fun with it!

-Learn More – You can dive deeper into herbal formulating for yourself with this amazing online Intermediate Herbal Course through the Herbal Academy!
+Learn More – You can dive deeper into herbal formulating for yourself with this amazing online Mastering Herbal Formulations Course through the Herbal Academy!